codeschool-projects/CodeBreakerProject/README.md

 # Use Javascript to Create a "Code Breaker" Game

 You'll build a Code Breaker game using Javascript.
-The game will randomly generate a hidden code and the player gets 10 attempts to guess that code based on provided feedback. (based of the Mastermind board game)
+The game will randomly generate a hidden code and the player gets 10 attempts to guess that code based on provided feedback. (based off the Mastermind board game)

 # Getting Started